illinois-ceesd/testing/Testing/README.md

 # Parallel Python tests

+Parallel testing is a little more troublesome than serial testing.
+Parallel tests often need to navigate a system's resource management stack to get at the compute resources needed to run the tests.

+The infrastructure for parallel python tests is implemented in *CMake* in the file (${PROJECTSRC}/Testing/CMakeLists.txt).
+In short, parallel tests are arranged more strictly into *parallel suites*.
+Each suite executes in its own *batch* through a suite-and-platform-specific *suite runner* script.

+Each of the components and procedures for the parallel testing is described in the following sections.
+Adding new parallel tests and suites is also covered.

 ## Configuration-time infrastructure

-The infrastructure for parallel python tests is implemented in *CMake* in the file (${PROJECTSRC}/Testing/CMakeLists.txt).
 At configuration-time (i.e. when the user issues *cmake*), the testing infrastructure looks at the file:

 > ${PROJECTSRC}/Testing/Parallel/parallelsuites.txt